kevinmiguel97/Company-database-MySQL/README.md

 <a id="reqs"></a>
 ## Institutional requirements
-A company required a data base to be built according to the foloowing specifications:
+A company required a data base to be built according to the following specifications:

 "
 • The company is organized into branches.
 Each branch has a unique